jon-jacky/Piety/editors/edo.md

 testing.
 (The classic *ed* command *x* prompts for an encryption key.)

-The *x* command requires the buffer name parameter, it cannot execute *ed* commands in the current buffer.
-It ignores any line address arguments; it always executes the entire buffer.
+The *x* command requires the buffer name parameter.
+It does not make sense to execute *ed* commands in the same buffer that holds the script.
+The *x* command ignores any line address arguments; it always executes the entire buffer.
 It takes optional parameters *echo* (boolean) and *delay* (float), which are helpful for visualizing execution.
 The defaults are *echo* *True* and *delay* 0.2 sec.

 Revised Dec 2017